julenbhy/WASM-crypto-algorithms/README.md

 # WASM-crypto-algorithms

-This repository is an adaptation of the crypto-algorithms repository for compiling it to WebAssembly.
+This repo takes the [crypto-algorithms](https://github.com/B-Con/crypto-algorithms) code collection and tweaks it for easy WebAssembly compilation using CMake.

 # Setup: